ablomm/ablomm-cpu/README.md

 ### Compile time expressions

-The assembler has support for compile time variables and expressions similar to c++ constexpr:
+The assembler has support for compile time variables and expressions similar to c++'s constexpr:

 ```asm
 tty = *0x4000; // the tty device